 - Follow us on Facebook, with the following recommendations:

-- Interact with my page every once in a while (like something or comment on something) to keep our connection active.
+- Interact with my page once in a while (like something or comment on something) to keep our connection active.
 If you don’t, you’ll stop getting notifications.

 I try to keep Facebook posts down to one or two a day (or fewer) so you won’t get bombarded with notifications.
 During a trip, I’ll post more often with trip photos so you can travel virtually with us.

+Do we have to be members to join your trips?
 Do you have a membership fee?

-Traveling Homeschoolers does not require membership, and doesn’t charge a membership fee.
+Traveling Homeschoolers does not require membership and doesn’t charge a membership fee.

 How long have you been doing trips?
 Do you have trips every year?